zacharee/SamloaderKotlin/README.md

 2. Move "Bifrost.app" to the Applications folder.
 3. Launch the app.

-There may be a security error when launching the app.
-If there is, follow the steps outlined [here](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933).

-Alternatively, if the above doesn't work, you can try running the following in a Terminal (requires root permissions):

-`sudo xattr -cr /Applications/Bifrost.app`.

-Once that command is executed, the app should run.

-It's also possible that the DMG itself will refuse to open.
-If that happens, the same `xattr` command, but run on the DMG, should work:

-`sudo xattr -cr ~/Downloads/Bifrost-<VERSION>.dmg`.

 ## Android

 1. Download the release APK to your phone.